azkaNoreen/Noorehooda/README.md

 # Noorehooda
-An amazing and minimal APp for Quran Reading through para and surah index.
+An amazing and minimal App for Quran Reading through para and surah index.
 Also contain Asma-ul-husna